icela/FriceEngine/help.md

 insert(key: String, value: Any?)|insert a key-value pair into the xml file query(key: String, value: Any)|query a value to the key from the xml file

+## org.frice.game.utils.message.FDialog
+Class.<br/>
+To show dialogs on screen.
+Very simple, I think there's no need to write a doc for it.